Ghostbusters (song): Walk the Moon version

-Another cover version of the song appears on the soundtrack album to the Ghostbusters reboot film.
-Unlike the very different song first released by Fall Out Boy and Missy Elliott, Walk the Moon's version is much closer to the original song.
+Another cover version of the song appeared on the soundtrack album to the Ghostbusters reboot film.
+Walk the Moon's version drew comparisons to the original by Ray Parker Jr. and was met with a positive reception.

 Charts

+Xentrix version

+British thrash metal band Xentrix covered the song and it was released as a single in 1990.
+There was some controversy caused by the cover of the single, as the original artwork had an unauthorised use of the Ghostbusters logo (with the ghost giving the finger).
+The single was subsequently re-released using a different cover.

 Parodies

 Over the years, a handful of local and national businesses across North America and around the world have done parodies of the Ghostbusters theme for advertising or promotional purposes, and used an instrumental version of either the original theme or a remake.
-The most notable parodies were used by CBS station KMOX-TV (now KMOV) in St. Louis, AutoNation, and the Carpet Mart chain of Central and Lehigh Valley Pennsylvania among others.
+The most notable parodies were used by CBS station KMOX-TV (now KMOV) in St. Louis, AutoNation, and the Carpet Mart chain of Central, Berks County, and Lehigh Valley Pennsylvania among others.
 In the UK, the 118 118 directory assistance telephone service also used the Ghostbusters theme in one of their ads, and featured Ray Parker Jr. performing the parody.
 In Romania, Automobile Dacia released a television advertisement in 2018 for one of its models, the Duster, accompanied by the song, in an instrumental version, but with people in various costumes singing "Go, Duster!" when in the standard song the chorus says "Ghostbusters!".

-American musician and comedian Neil Cicierega uses the song in Bustin, released on his 2017 album Mouth Moods.
+American musician and comedian Neil Cicierega uses the song in "Bustin", released on his 2017 mashup album Mouth Moods.
 It takes Parker Jr.'s vocals and edits them to feature many innuendos, most notably by repeating the titular line "Bustin makes me feel good" to use it as slang for ejaculation.

+Streamer Vargskelethor Joel made a parody album, titled Super Ghostbusters, using a MIDI of the song, that has received over 3 million views on YouTube.